BasThomas/basthomas.github.io/_posts/2021-09-06-auditing-objective-c-for-swift-interop.md

 # Enums and Option Sets

 Our watch is made by someone, some brand.
-Let's explore how we could write this in Objective-C, and how we can best expose that in Swift:
+Let's explore how we could write this in Objective-C, and how we can best expose that to Swift:

 ```objc
 NS_ASSUME_NONNULL_BEGIN